Dharma Initiative: Station 6: The Orchid

 Introduced in the three-part finale of the fourth season, "There's No Place Like Home", the Orchid station appears at first to be an abandoned greenhouse.
 Hidden below the greenhouse is a second level of the station, a furnished laboratory similar to the Swan station.
 The Orchid features a small chamber adjacent to an exotic matter anomaly, which can be used to warp time and space.
 An outtake from the orientation film was shown at the 2007 San Diego Comic-Con, where Doctor Edgar Halliwax explains that, contrary to Dharma's statements that the station was for botanical research, the station is used for researching a "Casimir effect" exhibited by the Island.
 The producers have confirmed that the video is canon, and holds relevance to the show itself.

 Below the Orchid station is a room which consists of pillars and stones with unknown hieroglyphs that have been seen in a few other places on the Island, and ends with a room consisting of a giant frozen wheel built horizontally into the wall.
 As shown in "This Place is Death", the chamber was in place well before the construction of the Orchid.
 A well was connected to it at one point before the Orchid was built, but the chamber itself predates it.
-Despite being under the Orchid, it has nothing to do with the DHARMA Initiative, nor did any member of DHARMA ever set foot in the room or touch the wheel.
+Despite being under the Orchid, it has nothing to do with the DHARMA Initiative, nor did any member of DHARMA ever set foot in the room or use the wheel.
 Ben and Locke enter the station and Ben travels to this room, where he turns the wheel.
-As he pushes it, the gap containing the wheel glows and the Island vanishes.
-Ben is transported to the Tunisian Desert as a consequence of using it.
+As he moves it the Island vanishes.
+Ben is transported to the Tunisian desert as a consequence of using it.
 As a result of turning the wheel, the survivors of Flight 815 and the freighter crew members on the Island (who are all candidates to replace Jacob) begin to jump randomly through time.
-When Locke returns to the wheel in "This Place is Death", it is shown to be bouncing erratically and still glowing.
-Locke turns the wheel back to its original position, transporting himself off the Island to the same place Ben ended up.
+When Locke returns to the wheel in "This Place is Death", it is shown to be behaving erratically and still glowing.
+Locke turns the wheel back to the original position, transporting himself off the Island to the same place Ben ended up.
 The time jumps also stop, stranding the survivors in 1974.
-Charles Widmore would later tell Locke that the Tunisian Desert is the "exit point" for anyone who uses the wheel.
+Charles Widmore would later tell Locke that the Tunisian desert is the "exit point" for anyone who uses the wheel.

 In a flashback in "Because You Left", Dr. Chang is called to investigate an incident at the Orchid.
 A construction worker is shown bleeding from his eyes and mouth, and six drill bits have been melted drilling into the future site of the chamber.
 Scans of the wall reveal the presence of the chamber with the wheel behind it.
 Chang refuses to use explosives to clear the wall, since it might release a limitless energy source.
 He believes that they will be able to control time if the energy can be harnessed properly.

+The origin of the well and the wheel are explained in the later episode "Across the Sea".